zopefoundation/grok/martian/src/martian/README.txt

 ------------------

 In this section we define the concept of a ``Martian``.
-A ``Martian`` is an object that can *grok* other objects - execute configuration actions pertaining to the other object, such as registering it with some central registry.
-Different kinds of Martians can grok different types of objects.
+A ``Martian`` is an object that can *grok* objects - execute configuration actions pertaining to the grokked object, such as registering it with some central registry.
+Different kinds of martians can grok different types of objects (instances, classes, functions).

 Let's define a Martian to help us register the file type handler functions as seen in our previous example::